 Finding a flavor you like can either be your destination, or it can be the launching point for an adventure trying out different kinds of syrups and ingredients.
 You might always go back to your one true love, but at different times and in different moods, something else might be perfect.

-It’s not just a matter of knowing what flavor you like, but knowing what kind of drink you’re going to put it in.
-Most of us are hardwired with preferences, like for the robustness of dark roast over a more complicated, almost fruity light.
+It’s not just a matter of knowing what flavor you like.
+You may also want to think about what kind of drink your syrups will mix with.
+Do you drink robust dark roasts or complicated, floral light roasts?
 Different syrups tend to go better with different kinds of drinks.
 If you like a dark roast best, you might find that a hazelnut syrup accentuates it perfectly.
 A frothed latte and caramel go well together.
 If you’re into experimentation, this is a great place to start.

-A lot of concerns have emerged about how much sugar we consume and in what form.
-Some people want sweeteners that have no artificial ingredients.
-Some don’t want high fructose corn syrup.
-Some just want sugar-free sweeteners.
-If you have those concerns, include them in how you purchase coffee syrup.
+When it comes to health, you may pay attention to how much sugar you consume and in what form.
+Are you looking for sweeteners made without artificial ingredients, or are you particularly worried about high fructose corn syrup?
+Maybe you’d prefer a sugar-free sweetener.
 You might have to pay a little extra, but if you have health concerns, that’s something worth spending money on.

 Depending on the ingredients in your syrup, it might interact differently with the ingredients of your drink.
 Most dissolve more easily at higher temperatures, so if you like hot drinks, solubility probably isn’t a big issue.
 If you prefer cold coffee drinks, however, you’ll need to find a syrup that dissolves at lower temperatures.
 Make sure the syrup you buy doesn’t curdle milk if you use that.
 While you might like the taste of a specific syrup, your coffee drink is an experience that involves more than just flavored coffee.